 Many people choose to stay at Disney for two weeks, especially international visitors and those who are coming from a distance such as the west coast of the United States.
 This is great if you can do it!
 It gives you 12 full days to explore, relax and enjoy Disney World and the Orlando area.
 It allows for some down time as well, and for handling Jet lag.

 If you’re staying this long, if your budget allows, you may want to consider renting a Disney World Villa with a kitchen and some extra space.
+You can also choose a larger suite such as in Art of Animation or All-Star Music.
 Two weeks is quite a long time to eat only in restaurants.
 If you’re staying in a hotel room, it’s a long time to stay together with others in very close quarters.
 A villa will help you stay healthy and to relax more.

 If you’ve already been to Disney, please post below to tell us how long you went for, and whether or not your length of stay worked out well for you.